SsangYong Musso

-The KGM Musso, formerly SsangYong Musso (Korean: 쌍용 무쏘) is a mid-sized SUV or pickup truck manufactured by the South Korean automaker SsangYong from 1993.
+The KGM Musso, previously marketed as the SsangYong Musso (Korean: 쌍용 무쏘) is a mid-size SUV or pickup truck produced since 1993 by the South Korean automaker KG Mobility, formerly SsangYong Motor.

 The Musso SUV was a result of collaboration between SsangYong and Daimler-Benz.
 The car's design was styled by Ken Greenley.
 The car has a double cab pick-up version named Musso Sports.
 The SUV was produced from 1993 to 2005, and the pick-up produced from 2002 to 2005.

-In 2018 Geneva Motor Show, SsangYong's new pickup truck was revealed, with the Musso nameplate.
+At the 2018 Geneva Motor Show, SsangYong's new pickup truck was revealed, with the Musso nameplate.
 It features SsangYong's new body-on-frame platform, which it shares with the SsangYong/KGM Rexton.

 Musso SUV (FJ; 1993)

 First produced in 1993, the Musso SUV was available with either a petrol 2.8 and 3.2-litre inline six-cylinder Mercedes-Benz M104 engine, a Mercedes-Benz M111 engine 2.3-litre inline four-cylinder petrol engine, or a 2.3-litre four-cylinder and 2.9-litre five-cylinder diesel engines (Mercedes-Benz OM601 and OM602) with natural aspiration or turbo intercooler (from 1997).
 The car was designed by Briton Ken Greenley and received the Auto Design Award from the Birmingham Auto Show hosted in 1994 and 1996.
 Also known for its off-road abilities, the vehicle won the Rallye des Pharaons for 4WD vehicles in October 1994.
 A facelifted version has been available since 1998.

 The Musso seats five people, a folding trunk seat is available in rare models for a total of seven.
 The wheels are fit for off-road driving, similar to its smaller sibling, the Korando.
 The SsangYong Musso Sports, a Musso variant with a truck bed, was released in later years.

 The Musso is available in Iran as Musso, produced by Morattab Khodro Co. (since 2003).
 It was sold in Vietnam by Mekong Auto Corporation from 1997 to 2005.